elirangor/Twitter-Video-Helper/README.md

 A simple Chrome extension that helps you:

 - Copy tweet links with `/video/1` for quoting
-- (Soon) Download Twitter/X videos
+- Download Twitter/X videos (MP4) or open a GIF converter

 ### ✅ Features
 - Automatically detects tweet URL in the current tab